http4k/http4k/DISTRIBUTION.md

 **If you mirror or proxy dependencies** through Artifactory, Nexus or any other repository manager, both channels work without infrastructure changes.

-## Why we are not simply paying for it

-Sonatype's paid publishing tier is priced for organisations distributing commercial software at scale.
-We do not think it is reasonable for http4k's paying customers to fund unlimited publication on behalf of everybody else, so we are not passing that cost on to them.

-The Community Edition stays free, stays Apache-2.0, and stays on Maven Central.
-It ships less often there than it used to.
-That is the whole of the change.

 ## Questions